dafydd2277/systemAdmin/ldap/01_setup.md

 **IMPORTANT**: clear-text passwords are kept in this file.
 So, let's keep it in `root`'s home directory, along with the passphrase files, themselves.

 One other trick: you'll note that I'm again using `sha1sum` to create random 40-character passphrases from random 2048-character strings generated by `/dev/urandom`.
 This is still better security, but using this method will be hard if you just to run `setup-ds-admin.pl` by hand.
 My suggestion for that case is that you have a second terminal window open to allow you to copy and paste the passphrases into the appropriate places.
-If you go this route, the contents of `${f_dsadmin_passphrase}` are requested first by `setup-ds-admin.pl`, followed by the contents of `${f_dirmgr_passphrase}`.
+If you go this route, the contents of `${df_dsadmin_passphrase}` are requested first by `setup-ds-admin.pl`, followed by the contents of `${df_dirmgr_passphrase}`.

 (Having said that, one limitation of `sha1sum` is that it's a string of 40 hexadecimal characters.
 I've actually stopped using it, in favor of using a larger set of `tr`anslation characters than `A-Za-z0-9` and combining several `head -c` and `tail -c` trims of that initial output.
 My password strings are not 40 characters, and are not limited to `0-9a-f`.)